cllckn/information-and-communication-technologies/module7/README.md

 ];

 // Route definations
-//Routes are the connection points (addresses) in a web service where clients send requests to interact with the server.
+// Routes are the connection points (end points - addresses) in a web service where clients send requests to interact with the service.
 // GET all products
 app.get("/api/products", (req, res) => {
   res.json(products); // Respond with the list of all products